 When you are responsible for getting a home ready that is part of an estate or in probate, the process can be daunting.
 Oftentimes, these situations mean that there has been repairs and maintenance left undone.
 There can be an exorbitant amount of clutter from an accumulation of years of keepsakes and family heirlooms.

 Yet, the parties involved expect the home to be sold so that assets can be distributed in a timely manner.

 How can you prepare a home to be listed in these circumstances?

 First, it’s important to de-clutter.
 It’s impossible to show a home’s value and highlight the desirable features when it contains years of memorabilia.
 Oftentimes this can be painful.
 If the person who owned the home was close to you, you may not want to sort through everything until you’ve had the time to grieve.
-If you choose not to do it, you can hire an organizer to pack everything and store it until you have the time and emotional capacity to complete this daunting task.
+If you choose not to do it, you can hire an a professional to sell, remove or to pack everything and store it until you have the time and emotional capacity to complete this daunting task.